Severno/get_next_line-1/README.md

 #... .#.. ..#. #... .#.. ..#.
 .... .... .... #... .#.. ..#.
 ```
+The project is limitted to a maximum of 5 functions of 25 lines each and must conform to 42's norm.
 The program cannot leak.
 All errors must be handled carefully.
 In no way can the program quit in an unexpected manner (Segmentation fault, bus error, double free, etc).
 Allowed functions are `exit`, `open`, `close`, `write`, `read`, `malloc` and `free`.
 Everything else is forbidden.